cosmicjs/cosmicjs-node/README.md

 ================================ */
 Cosmic.getBucket(config, function(err, bucket){

-	// do something with bucket
+	// do something with the bucket

 });